England’s North East : 21st Century

 A new millennium.
 New hope and new bridges.
 As well as new developments in towns and cities there are political changes too.
 New authorities are established representing the Tees Valley and North of Tyne and in national politics, the dominance of the Labour Party with its strong regional links under Blair and Brown gives way to a new Conservative ascendancy from 2010.
 ‘Brexit’ – the exit from the European Union becomes a major divisive political issue.

-The third millennium is welcomed with a street theatre extravaganza in Newcastle and thousands of private parties elsewhere.
+The new millennium is welcomed with a street theatre extravaganza in Newcastle and thousands of private parties elsewhere.
 As the clock strikes midnight, the North East erupts in a frenzy of fireworks.

 Dec 2000 – Teesquay Millennium Bridge

 The Teesquay Millennium Bridge, an elegant cable-stay structure, opens across the River Tees at Stockton.
 It links the heart of Stockton town centre to the modern developments on the Thornaby side of the river where once there had been shipyards and ironworks.
 A little to the south along the riverside towards the Victoria Bridge had also been the home to the Cleveland Flour Mills.
 In the late 1980s much of the area on this side of the river was a wasteland where Prime Minister, Margaret Thatcher made her ‘walk in the wilderness’.

 The beautiful Gateshead Millennium Bridge opens across the Tyne between Gateshead and Newcastle.
 It is a footbridge with two arches.
 One arch lies flat, linking the quaysides of Newcastle and Gateshead, forming a crossing for pedestrians and bicycles.
 The other arch forms an elegant span high above the Tyne.
 The whole structure can be tilted when required to allow vessels to pass through.

 2001 – Lemington Bridge

 A bridge opens across the Lemington Gut which enters the River Tyne to the west of Newcastle.